atsepkov/drone/README.md

 Convenience function for clicking exact position within the element (the `x/y` offset is relative to the center of the element).
 If a fraction between -1 and 1 is provided the coordinate is treated as a percentage, otherwise the offset is treated as exact pixel amount.

+    page.waitForElementWithText(text: string)

+Returns a promise that resolves when at least one element with given text appears on the page.

+    page.wait(ms: number)

+Returns a promise that resolves after `ms` milliseconds.

+    page.scrape(element: ElementHandle, format: 'json' | 'text')

+Returns a promise that resolves to element content, either as text or json hash.